pugur523/ama-tweaks/modrinth.md

 > Automatically keeps you moving right.

+### tweakInteractionHistory

+> Cache specified number of player interactions.
+The interactions can be checked with `/history` command in the game and cleared with `/clearinteractions`.
+The number of interaction to keep can be set by `interactionHistoryMaxSize` in config generic.

 ### tweakPersistentGammaOverride

 > Fix a tweakeroo's bug that "tweakGammaOverride" will be not enabled on client restart.

 ### tweakPickBlockRedirect